CGCookie/retopoflow/docs/v4/general.md

 The main difference is when using the brush-based tools like Tweak and Relax.
 In those, selection cannot be done with `LMB` (left mouse button) because that action is already used to apply the brush.
 Instead, you can use other Blender hotkeys like `Shift LMB` to toggle select, `B` to box select, or `Ctrl RMB drag` to lasso select.

 Also, since `Ctrl LMB` is already used for creating new geometry in the other tools, Blender's Pick Shortest Path operator is not accessable with that hotkey.
 However, you can still use `Shift Ctrl LMB` to the same effect.
+The Fill Region option is disabled by default for `Shift Ctrl LMB` in Retopoflow to make it behave like `Ctrl LMB`.

+Loop selection in Retopoflow in Blender 5.1+ will end at inner corners by default.
+You can disable this and the above shortest path tweak by turning off Selection Adjustments in the Tool Switching preferences.

 The tools in Retopoflow can be used in any selection mode, but are generally more useful in some than others.
 For example, PolyPen expects to connect to edges and verts but not faces, so switching to PolyPen enables both edge and vert selection and disables face selection by default.
 All tools have a preferred selection mode that is set automatically when switching to the tool.